-Mr. Hartwick joined OPG as CFO and SVP Finance, Strategy & Risk on March 14, 2016.
-Mr. Hartwick is also provided with a \$20,000 annual executive (non-pensionable) allowance.
-The annual executive allowance will cease as of December 31, 2018.
+Mr. Hartwick joined OPG as CFO and SVP Finance on March 14, 2016.
+Mr. Hartwick was also provided with a \$20,000 annual executive (non-pensionable) allowance.
+The annual executive allowance ceased as of December 31, 2018.
 Mr. Hartwick participates in the SRP, MTIP and OPG registered and supplemental pension plans.